 Not only does Virginia not offer reciprocity, it might be the only state that explicitly states Virginia medical marijuana cards are not valid in other states.
 This means that VA cardholders might not be able to shop in other states that do allow reciprocity.
 It is best to check with local regulations before attempting to purchase.

 Where to Get Marijuana in Virginia

 Recreational dispensaries are not open yet and are slated to begin sales in 2024.
 However, that timeline may change in the years in between.
 Medical dispensaries are open as of October, 2020.
 Check out our dispensary listings to find a location near you!

-Adults twenty-one (21) and older are allowed to grow up to 4 plants starting July 1, 2021.
+Adults twenty-one (21) and older are allowed to grow up to 4 plants.
 Be aware, a single household cannot grow more than 4 plants, regardless of how many people reside in the house.
 Additionally, the laws state that the plants must not be able to be viewed by the public, must be secured from access by people under 21, and must have a tag attached to the plant that displays your name, driver's license or ID number, and a notation that the marijuana is being grown for personal use as authorized by law.
 All medical cannabis must be obtained from a licensed dispensary.